DIR-LAB/DGAP/README.md

 For convenience, we provide a script to split our dynamic graph files (that we prepared for DGAP, BAL, and GraphOne) into multiple pieces to evaluate LLAMA:

 ```
-[TBA]
-> ./text2bin [path_to_txt/data.txt] [path_to_binary/data.bin]
+> ./create_llama_dataset [path-to-input-dynamic-graph-file]/input.dynamic.el [directory-path-to-output-file]/ [number-of-lines-in-inout-file] [number-of-splits]
 ```

 #### Prepare Datasets for XPGraph
 XPGraph expects edge graph files in binary format.
 The authors of XPGraph provided a script to convert the input data from text format to binary format.
 We used their script to convert our edge graphs from text format to binary format.

 ```
-[TBA]
-> ./text2bin [path_to_txt/data.txt] [path_to_binary/data.bin]
+> ./text2bin [path-to-input-text-file]/data.el [path-to-output-binary-file]/data.bin
 ```

 ## Usage

 One of the key motivations of this project is to allow others to reuse our DGAP implementation for performance comparison.
 We provide detailed build and run instructions for DGAP and all the competitors in the corresponding sub-directories.
+Before running the benchmark, please follow [this directory structure](https://github.com/DIR-LAB/DGAP/blob/main/PREPROCESS.md) to store the input graphs.
+Then, run `benchmark_xxx.sh` scripts in each directory to reproduce the results of DGAP and all the competitors.

 ## Contribution